-There are many categories, so you can send the logs you want to see wherever you want, without seeing logs you don't want.
-If you don't specify a list of channels for a category, then log messages in that category will be sent to the default category instead.
-If you don't specify a default category, the following "default default" is used: category default { default_syslog; default_debug; };
+There are many categories, so desired logs can be sent anywhere while unwanted logs are ignored.
+If a list of channels is not specified for a category, log messages in that category are sent to the default category instead.
+If no default category is specified, the following "default default" is used:

+'''

+category default { default_syslog; default_debug; };

+'''

-If you start named with the -L option then the default category is:
+If named is started with the -L option then the default category is:

+'''

 category default { default_logfile; default_debug; };

+'''

-As an example, let's say you want to log security events to a file, but you also want keep the default logging behavior.
-You'd specify the following:
+As an example, let's say a user wants to log security events to a file, but also wants to keep the default logging behavior.
+They would specify the following: